strohs/brewery-microservices/aws/README.md

 Brewery Microservices on AWS
 =====================================================
-This directory contains a Cloud Development Kit (CDK) project, written in TypeScript, that demonstrates how to deploy an example cluster of brewery microservices onto AWS Elastic Container Service.
+This directory contains a Cloud Development Kit (CDK) project, written in TypeScript, that demonstrates how to deploy the brewery microservices onto AWS Elastic Container Service.

-It's not meant to be a production ready deployment.
-It's merely an example of how to use the cdk to create the resources needed to run the existing brewery microservice architecture.
+**It will incur the normal AWS costs**.
+See below for the resources that are deployed.

+This example project is not meant to be a recommended production deployment, but it is close.
+It does not use AWS Secrets Manager to store passwords.
+It does not use a dedicated JMS cluster as AWS does not yet provide one for Artemis JMS.

-It mirrors the architecture of the [docker-compose](../docker-compose.yml) network from the main project, and will deploy one of each type of the following servers:
+But for the most part it mirrors the architecture of the [docker-compose](../docker-compose.yml) network from the main project, and will deploy one container instance for each service.

+Specifically, it deploys the following resources:
 - one zipkin server
 - one artemis server
 - one eureka server